ismenelik/hello-myWorld/readMe.txt

 Voland & Albiol put their parents are contenders.
 Theirs is a proxy fight They love same girl, Viola
 Is Viola using them?
 What is she up to?

+Albiol tricks Voland into taking a daring mission to impress Viola thus separating them.

+Albiol plans to take Viola while Voland is away but she's pregnant with Voland's kid.

+Viola is working for the enemy gov and really wants to be close to Albiol and steal his fathers secrets.

+Voland seeing that he's been played and stuck away has to sell all to be abke to returmn

+Upon return and seeing impact of family and not seeing Viola, he offs himself.